kiing-dom/cuhlippa/README.md

 > **A sophisticated, multi-device clipboard synchronization system built with modern Java technologies and enterprise-grade architecture.**

 Cuhlippa is a distributed clipboard management platform that enables real-time synchronization of clipboard content across multiple devices on a local network.
-Built with **Spring Boot WebSocket** technology and a **multi-module Maven architecture**, it demonstrates advanced software engineering principles and scalable system design.
+Built with **Spring Boot WebSocket** technology and a **multi-module Maven architecture**.

 ## 🏗️ Architecture & Design